 If you notice tiny white or cream-colored mushrooms on your buds, those are trichomes, not mold.
 Trichomes are concentrated with THC and other psychoactive cannabinoids.
 Boveda preserves trichomes by preventing them from drying up and breaking off while inhibiting mold growth.
 If there is fuzzy white stuff growing ON your trichomes, that’s mold.
 Mold fibers are much smaller than trichomes.

 As mentioned earlier, cannabis can develop mold throughout various points of its life cycle.
 When the plant is drying and curing, having a well-ventilated space with plenty of fans is essential.
 Once the plant is dried, it’s important to keep it stored in an airtight container in a cool, dry place.
 To keep cannabis safe, both producers and consumers rely on Boveda, the global leader in 2-way humidity control.
 Boveda slips right in with buds to lock in a precise relative humidity level that’s perfect for flower.
 Boveda adds just enough moisture to help cannabis retain its therapeutic benefits while absorbing excess moisture to prevent mold.

 Moldy cannabis can be extremely dangerous–especially for medical patients with compromised immunity.
 Therefore, it’s vital that all medicine be tested and stored properly for protection against any and all pathogens.

 By Rachelle Gordon

-Rachelle Gordon’s posts are being provided for informational purposes only; they do not constitute an endorsement or an approval by Boveda of any of the products, services or opinions of Rachelle Gordon.
+Rachelle’s posts are being provided for informational purposes only; they do not constitute an endorsement or an approval by Boveda of any of the products, services or opinions of Rachelle.
 Boveda bears no responsibility for the accuracy, legality or content of this post or links to the posts.
 Contact Rachelle Gordon for answers to questions regarding her content.